-New drug combination slows tumor growth for recurrent ovarian cancerJune 6th, 2011 in Cancer /
+New drug combination slows tumor growth for recurrent ovarian cancerJune 6, 2011 in Medicine & Health / Cancer

 Bevacizumab (Avastin) in combination with chemotherapy resulted in a clinical benefit for patients with recurrent ovarian cancer, according to a new study.
 Results from the phase III "OCEANS" trial were presented today by the lead author, Carol Aghajanian, MD, of Memorial Sloan-Kettering Cancer Center, at the 2011 annual meeting of the American Society of Clinical Oncology.